PeriodPin/PeriodPin.github.io/jobs.markdown

 ### Duties & Responsibilities

 - Identify and contact potential community and business partners to:
-  &nbsp;&nbsp;- Collect information from partners on locations of free menstrual products &nbsp;&nbsp;- Promote the map to partners serving menstruators within the community
+  <br>&nbsp;&nbsp;- Collect information from partners on locations of free menstrual products
+  <br>&nbsp;&nbsp;- Promote the map to partners serving menstruators within the community
 - Keep partnership records on CRM system
 - Coordinate promotion of new partner locations with our Social Media Associate
 - Maintain positive relationships with community and business partners